drug-design/course/docs/chapters/adme-case-studies.md

 #### Fenfluramine and Dexfenfluramine (1/2)

-The appetite suppressants Fenfluramine and Dexfenfluramine (single enantiomer of Fenfluramine), both effective in the treatment of obesity, were withdrawn from the marketplace because of association with pulmonary hypertension and valvular heart disease.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/fenfluramine-dexfenfluramine-12-30a4b727'><i class='fa fa-play' aria-hidden='true'></i></button>The appetite suppressants Fenfluramine and Dexfenfluramine (single enantiomer of Fenfluramine), both effective in the treatment of obesity, were withdrawn from the marketplace because of association with pulmonary hypertension and valvular heart disease.
 Fenfluramine and Dexfenfuramine bind weakly to 5-HT receptors.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other